Income Statement Examples

 Example #1 – Single-Step Income Statement

-In this, the classification of all expenses are mentioned under this head.
+In this, the classification of all expenses is mentioned under this head.
 Then they are deducted from the total income to get net income before tax.
 Both small and large companies use such a format.

 There is no implication that one type of revenue or expense item has priority over another.
 All are treated equally.